-- 9.11 Attendance of every child is monitored on a daily basis by the Attendance Officer.
+8.11 Attendance of every child is monitored on a daily basis by the Attendance Officer.
 Lateness and absence are recorded and reported to appropriate members of staff for deliberation and examination of circumstances, if attendance is low enough to be a cause of concern when compared against progress.
-Where a child is struggling with attendance and punctuality we meet with parents/carers to offer advice and strategies to get their children into school on time. - 9.12 In the event that a child's poor attendance continues, we refer them to an Educational Welfare Officer. - 10.
-The Special Educational Needs Co-ordinator (SENDCO) is Mr S Ward (also Co-ordinator for Disabilities).
-To contact him please email admin@beths.bexley.sch.uk for his attention. - 11.
-The expertise and training of staff to support children and young people with SEN, including how specialist expertise will be secured
+Where a child is struggling with attendance and punctuality we meet with parents/carers to offer advice and strategies to get their children into school on time.

+8.12 In the event that a child's poor attendance continues, we refer them to an Educational Welfare Officer.

+9. The Special Educational Needs Co-ordinator (SENDCO) is Ms K Blewett.
+To contact her please email admin@beths.bexley.sch.uk for her attention.

+10. The expertise and training of staff to support children and young people with SEND, including how specialist expertise will be secured

-- 11.1 All staff receive training related to SEN. Our LSA's have had relevant training directly linked to the broad range of children they support.
+10.1 All staff receive training related to SEND.
+Our LSA's have had relevant training directly linked to the broad range of children they support.
 They keep a running record of intervention so that support can be adjusted after analysis if necessary.
-Specialist expertise is obtained from a variety of agencies including:
+Specialist expertise is obtained from a variety of agencies, for example:

 - Specialists in other schools e.g. teaching schools, special schools.

 - Local Authority support services, including:

 - Early Intervention Team (EIT)

-- Advisory teaching services (including Autism Outreach Team)
+- Advisory teaching services (including Autism Advisory Service)

-- Behaviour support teachers

 - Education Welfare Officers

 - Educational Psychologists

 - Speech and Language or other health professionals, including the school nurse

 - The Child and Adolescent Mental Health Services (CAMHS), Social Care, including the Disabled Children's Service

 - Occupational Therapy

-- Behavioural Support Services
+- SEMH Support Services

 - Hearing Impairment Services

+- Visual Impairment Services

 - Paediatrics.

-12. How equipment and facilities to support students with SEN will be secured
+11. How equipment and facilities to support students with SEN will be secured

-12.1 The school has an SEN budget and allocates monies to secure equipment and facilities as required and agreed to make reasonable adjustments for students with SEN as necessary.
+11.1 The school has a SEND budget and allocates funding to secure equipment and facilities as required and agreed to make reasonable adjustments for students with SEND as necessary.

-13. Arrangements for consulting parents of children with SEN and involving them in their child's education
+12. Arrangements for consulting parents of children with SEN and involving them in their child's education

-- 13.1 We believe it is very important for parents/carers to be involved in all areas of their child's learning and we actively encourage discussions in that regard.
+12.1 We believe it is very important for parents/carers to be involved in all areas of their child's learning and we actively encourage discussions in that regard.
 We believe, where appropriate, that it is essential to understand your child's views on any difficulties they may experience with their learning.
 You will be able to share your views and discuss your child's progress at regular meetings with subject teachers and form tutor.
-If your child has a Statement of special educational need or an Education, Health and Care Plan (EHCP) you and your child will be able to share your views at the Annual Review. - 13.2 Parents and carers can get involved in the school more generally by joining the Parents Association.
+If your child has an Education, Health and Care Plan (EHCP) or an SEN Support Plan you and your child will be able to share your views at the annual review or earlier if necessary

+12.2 Parents and carers can get involved in the school more generally by joining the Parents Association.
 They aim to raise funds to enhance the facilities for current and future students.
-At the same time it enables parents to socialise through the school events that it organises throughout the year such as quiz nights and comedy evenings.
+At the same time, it enables parents to socialise through the school events that it organises throughout the year such as quiz nights and comedy evenings.

-If interested please contact the chair of the PA via email: beths.parents.association@gmail.com
+If interested, please contact the chair of the PA via email: beths.parents.association@gmail.com

-13.3 The school calendar indicates the numerous events that are open to parents e.g. music concerts, drama productions, sports day and art exhibition.
+12.3 The school calendar indicates the numerous events that are open to parents e.g. music concerts, drama productions, sports day and art exhibition.
 Parental attendance is always encouraged by the school and appreciated by the teachers and students who participate.

-14. Arrangements for consulting young people with SEN and involving them in their education
+13. Arrangements for consulting young people with SEND and involving them in their education